Asheville High Cougar Classic

 How should debaters use values, criteria and arguments to support a value position?

-Build the value that is not overly complicated and should be relatable, and criterion should not be over technical.
+Build the value that is not overly complicated, relatable, and criterion should not be over technical.

 What arguments (such as philosophical, theoretical or empirical) do you prefer to support a value position?